 Skutz Falls Loop Trail

-Skutz Falls is a bit confusing to many, as the name implies a waterfall.
-However, you won’t find a typical waterfall with a big drop here.
+Skutz Falls is confusing to many, as the name implies a waterfall.
+However, you won't find a typical waterfall with a big drop here.
 Instead, you will see fast-moving rapids over an artificial fish ladder.

 Cowichan River Footpath